02.02.26

 Data throttling, on the other hand, isn’t a temporary slowing.
 After you’ve used the amount of premium data your plan gives you, your data may be slowed until the next billing cycle starts regardless of network congestion.

 Throttling is more common on prepaid plans.
 For example, Boost Mobile’s top plan, Unlimited Premium, gives you 50GB of premium data.
-After you use that, speeds may be slowed for the rest of the month.
+After you use that, your data speeds may be slowed for the rest of the month.
 But it can happen with postpaid plans, too, usually on the lowest-price offerings.
-For example, T-Mobile’s Essentials plan notes that speeds may be slowed after 50GB.
+For example, T-Mobile’s Essentials plan also notes that speeds may be slowed after 50GB.

 Mobile hotspot data also is subject to caps, and they’re typically lower than the overall data allowance on an unlimited plan.
 For example, Verizon’s postpaid Unlimited Plus plan specifies 30GB premium mobile hotspot data.